 Although not a native son or resident, his financial contributions to Hartland Academy hold a lasting place in its history.

-He spent the last few years of his life disbursing his accumulated wealth and the vast fortune he inherited from his brother, Levi Merrick Stewart (1827-1910), who also attended Hartland Academy for a time and had built the Stewart Free Library in 1895 in Corinna in memory of their father.
+He spent the last few years of his life disbursing his personal accumulated wealth and the vast fortune he inherited from his brother Levi Merrick Stewart (1827-1910) who also attended Hartland Academy for a time and had built the Stewart Free Library in 1895 in Corinna in memory of their father.
 Both of them changed their surname from Steward to Stewart.

-Among David’s generous contributions was the funding for a large, new Athletic Field behind Hartland Academy in 1916 and remodeling the gymnasium as well as additional funds for future upkeep.
+Among David’s generous contributions was funding for a new Athletic Field behind Hartland Academy in 1914 with additional funds for future upkeep as well as remodeling the gymnasium.
 He made a large cash donation to the Hartland Public Library in 1914 which also received 450 of his personal books following his death.

 See Hartland Academy